Season 24 Episode 1a

 Season 24 Episode 3b

 While Buster is teaching, Ratburn is off trying to reverse the switch, while keeping away from Mrs. Tingley.
 This chase was very entertaining, as well as thrilling.
 The one thing that confused me in this episode was when Mr. Ratburn ran into the man who cooked the spanakopita, and that was Mr. Ranbacher.
-He is supposedly the 8th grade science teacher, but why is there an 8th grade in an elementary school.
-The ending was a little predicatble, as it was a dream, but it did bring us into Buster's mind for about 11 minutes.
+He is supposedly the 8th-grade science teacher, but why is there an 8th grade in an elementary school?
+The ending was a little predictable, as it was a dream, but it did bring us into Buster's mind for about 11 minutes.

 By: Nicholas DeMarco